MariosVottas/Churn_Prediction/README.md

 # Churn_Prediction

-This project is a personal training task to further undestand classification problems and methods.
+This project is a personal training task to further understand classification problems and methods.
 The hypothesis is, as if I am a Data Scientist for a bank and have a task presented to me by my manager.

 ##Repo files
 This repo contains: